jflets/LockBox/README.md

 3. I was receiving an error when creating a new account and master password.
 This because I had forgotten to add the new key perimeter to multiple functions cause an error when running the program.

 - To fix this I added the necessary key perimeter to the functions that where missing this.

+4. When generating a random password the user is asked to input a password length, the user could put any number and the function would return "+0".

+- To fix this I added a max password length of 14 characters.
+Now if a user inputs a password length over 14 the function generates a password with the max length of 14 characters.

+5. When loading the program the user is prompted, asking if they are a new user y/n.
+If the user entered any key that was not "n" the system would proceed as if the user selected "y".

+- To fix this I added validation so that if any keys other that "y/n" are entered the system alerts the user of an invalid input and asks the original prompt.

 ## Bugs